RhettTien/Batch-Editor-Tools/README.md

 Get the pronunciation of the word through the API, then save the media file locally and add the media file to the specified field of the card.

-The plugin uses Youdao's API by default, you can also use other APIs, but be careful to make sure the format matches.
+The plugin uses **Youdao** API by default, you can also use other APIs, but be careful to make sure the format matches.
 The plugin gets the address of the audio file in the format `api_link + word + sound_type`, which will eventually be combined into a link that can be accessed in the browser, all the plugin does is to simulate accessing and saving the file in the browser.

 ---